How we leveled up one contractor’s roofing marketing strategy

 But aside from all these benefits, there’s an even greater reason to use landing pages—the ability to test!

-Using a landing page tool like Unbounce, we can automatically split up the traffic we generate and send it to different page variations, allowing us to analyze the results of each variation and determine which page elements convert a higher percentage of visitors into new leads.
+Using a landing page tool like Unbounce or Instapage, we can automatically split up the traffic we generate and send it to different page variations, allowing us to determine which page elements convert a higher percentage of visitors into leads.

 Now if all of that geek speak went over your head, just know that the benefits of landing pages—a single objective, no distractions, better message match, and the ability to test—gradually increase conversion rates and decrease cost per lead over time.